 How long are checks generally good for?

-The Uniform Commercial Code (UCC) is a collection of laws and regulations meant to harmonize the laws of sales and regulations across the U.S. The UCC tells banks that they are under no obligation to accept personal or business checks that are older than 180 days (6 months).
-So, generally speaking, personal and business checks are good for 6 months; however, some banks will accept older checks.
+The Uniform Commercial Code (UCC) is a collection of laws and regulations meant to harmonize the laws of sales and regulations across the U.S. The UCC tells banks that they are under no obligation to accept personal or business checks that are older than 180 days (six months).
+So, generally speaking, personal and business checks are good for six months; however, some banks will accept older checks.

 If you found an old check made out to you, you should check with your bank and verify their policy.
 If you wrote a check that hasn’t been cashed, you may consider putting a stop payment on the old check.
 After that, you should contact the recipient of the check to see if they want a fresh check to replace the old one.